freemansoft/ephemeral-disk-encryption-azure/README.md

 * This **should** all be done with templates instead of scripts

 # BUGS
-* only works for first NVMe
+* only works for first NVMe - errors out on second drive

 # Creating a Resource group, secretes and a VM
 1. Install the Azure CLI.